 My son plays baseball for GlenOak High School in Plain Township, OH.
 They are raising money for new uniforms and are looking for donations for their holiday auction.
 I donated a planter and a couple of pairs of earrings, but I figured I could do something more…

-I will be doing a craft show at one of the elementary schools in the district (Warstler Elementary Craft and Vendor Show).
-I offered to do a line of green and gold spirit jewelry and donate 25% of my sales on it to the GlenOak Diamond Club.
-They liked the idea, so it’s a go.
-I spent yesterday and today casting and sanding over 200 stones for jewelry.
-My hands are a bit sore from that, but the stones are very cool.
-Keep an eye on my Instagram or Facebook for a sneak peek.
+I did a craft show at one of the elementary schools in the district (Warstler Elementary Craft and Vendor Show).
+I featured a line of green and gold spirit jewelry and donated 25% of my sales on it to the GlenOak Diamond Club.
+There are still a few pieces available on a post on my Instagram or Facebook feeds.

 I get asked a lot about how I ended up making jewelry out of concrete of all things.
 The answer is, I was trying to find a way to avoid creating waste.
 I started this business making small décor pieces using pigmented concrete like planters, candle holders, and the like.
 I would always have a small amount left over after the casting.
 This makes sense, as it’s better to have a little too much than not quite enough, right?
 Still, it bothered me to waste even that small amount, so the mental wheels started turning about what I could do with the excess.